Continuing Education Series

 Is there a prerequisite for enrolling in these sessions?

-If these concepts are new to you or your team, or you’re not sure if this session is the right fit, please contact Alison, Operations Manager to discuss.
+If these concepts are new to you or your team, or you’re not sure if this session is the right fit, please contact Alison, our Operations Manager to discuss.

 What technology do I need to participate?